Metrics with Prescribed Ricci Curvature near the Boundary of a Manifold: Tensors near the boundary

-Suppose $G$ is a rotationally symmetric metric on $\mathcal T_x$ given by~\eqref{rot_sym_metric}.
+Suppose $G$ is a type $\mathcal A$ metric on $U_x$ given by~\eqref{rot_sym_metric}.
 Its Ricci curvature will be denoted by $\Ric(G)$.
-The following lemma finds $\Ric(G)$ in terms of $f$, $g$, and $h$.
-This lemma was provided to us by Andrea Young.
-The reader may wish to see, e.g.,~\cite{RH84,ADMW99,JDDKAY10} for related computations.
-In what follows, the subscript $r$ designates the derivative in $r$.
+The following lemma expresses $\Ric(G)$ in terms of $h$ and $f_1,\ldots,f_{n-1}$.
+Originally, a version of this lemma for $n=3$ was provided to us by Andrea Young.
+Related computations may be found in, e.g.,~\cite{RH84,CB98,ADMW99,JHEMW00,JDDKAY10} and~\cite[Chapter~9]{AB87}.
+In this section and in Section~\ref{sec_prescribed}, the prime designates differentiation with respect to $r$.

 \begin{lemma} The Ricci curvature of the metric $G$ given by~\eqref{rot_sym_metric} satisfies the equality